newrelic/nri-flex/examples/pixieExample/README.md

 ## Step 3: Run New Relic infrastructure agent in your k8s cluster

--   deploy the following resource to your k8s cluster, replace the following
+-   Deploy the following resource to your k8s cluster, replace the following
     -   `YOUR_NEW_RELIC_INFRASTRUCTURE_IMAGE_NAME`: name of Docker image which you pushed to the Docker Registry
     -   `CUSTOM_EVENT_TYPE_NAME`: custom envent table name (e.g. PixieMongoDbConnections)
--   in this particular example, we extract MongoDB connections (port 27017) from `conn_stats` table, hence the value of `set_header` attribute
+-   In this particular example, we extract MongoDB connections (port 27017) from `conn_stats` table, hence the value of `set_header` attribute

 ```yaml
 apiVersion: apps/v1